Incremental Shaft Encoder

 Pulses per revolution — number of pulses per revolution

-2 (By default)
+2 (by default)

-Output voltage amplitude - output voltage amplitude
+Output voltage amplitude — amplitude of the output voltage